wahidsaleemi/yourls-azure/README.md

 1. Update parameters and deploy template.
 The template creates all the resources and will copy the yourls files into App Service website.
 2. Install YOURLS following [yourls.org](https://yourls.org) and the [Wiki documentation](https://github.com/YOURLS/YOURLS/wiki/).
 The short version is:
    1. Update the /wwwroot/user/config.php file to point to the app service URL and MySQL database that was created.
    2. Browse to yoursite.azurewebsites.net/admin to finish the installation and configuration.
+The login will be the one specified in config.php.

 ## Tips